uikit/uikit-site/docs/pages/link.md

 ## Reset modifier

 To reset a link's color, so that it inherits the color from its parent, add the `.uk-link-reset` class.
 There won't be any hover effect at all.
 This is useful for links inside heading elements.
-You can also add the class to a parent element and it will be applied to all `<a>` elements inside it.
+You can also add the class to a parent element, and it will be applied to all `<a>` elements inside it.

 ```example
 <a class="uk-link-reset" href="#">Link</a>